learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 The final bit of that, `and_return("1")`, states that when `gets` is called and the expectation is met, the call to `gets` should also be stubbed and return "1".

 5 .
-Finally, after setting up the expectations of the behavoir of `#play`, the test suite evokes the method.
+Finally, after setting up the expectations of the behavior of `#play`, the test suite evokes the method.
 All expectations set must be met by the termination of that method call.

 ```ruby
 play(board)